Particular/docs.particular.net/transports/sql/index.md

  * Mature tooling, such as [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
  * Free to start with the [SQL Server Express edition](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express).
  * Queues support competing consumers (multiple instances of the same endpoint feeding off the same queue) so scale-out doesn't require a [distributor](/transports/msmq/distributor/).
- * Supports [Microsoft Distributed Transaction Coordinator (MSDTC)](https://msdn.microsoft.com/en-us/library/ms684146.aspx), but can also use only local database transactions.
+ * Supports [Microsoft Distributed Transaction Coordinator (MSDTC)](https://msdn.microsoft.com/en-us/library/ms684146.aspx), but can also use only single shared database transaction.
 Can also be paired with [SQL Persistence](/persistence/sql/) using a single local database transaction. ([Sample](/samples/sqltransport-sqlpersistence/))

 ## Disadvantages